 There are no restrictions on using the datasets outside of crediting that any findings are based on a study that was designed and carried out by Faunalytics.

 Animal Tracker, 2008–2016

 The Faunalytics Animal Tracker is an annual survey of U.S. adults’ attitudes and behavior with respect to animals and animal advocates.
 It is the only longitudinal survey dedicated to animal protection issues.
-The first survey was conducted in 2008 and included 15 core questions; a subset of five questions have been asked every year since.
-Access the reports from past years, explore the results visually using our graphing tool, or download the complete dataset in R or SPSS format from this Google drive folder.
-Note: we are currently working on an updated data dictionary for the merged dataset.
+The first survey was conducted in 2008 and included 15 core questions; a subset of five questions has been asked every year since.
+Access the reports from past years, explore the results visually using our graphing tool, or download the complete dataset in SPSS format from this Google drive folder.
+Note: we are currently working on incorporating the 2017 data into the merged file and creating a data dictionary for the merged dataset.